-The District provides a level of service to its customers which the District believes is equivalent to or better than industry standards.
+The District provides a level of service to its customers which the District believes is equivalent to or better than industry standards, as established by the American Water Works Association (AWWA).

 • Describe the cost of service compared to industry standards and measurements.